rokybeast/rstf-rust/ACKNOWLEDGMENTS.md

 I also wish to dedicate this work to my parents.
 Their unwavering support, sacrifices, and prayers have been the foundation of my education and my journey into the world of technology and cybersecurity.
 Everything I achieve is built upon the values they taught me.

 ### Technical Credits
-This project, **rstf-rust**, stands on the shoulders of the global open-source community.
+This project, **rstf**, stands on the shoulders of the global open-source community.
 I would like to acknowledge the following:

 #### The Rust Ecosystem
 Special thanks to the Rust Foundation and the thousands of contributors who maintain the Rust programming language.
-Their commitment to memory safety and performance makes tools like RSTF possible.
+Their commitment to memory safety and performance makes tools like **RSTF** possible.

 #### Core Libraries and Tools
 The following technologies were instrumental in the development of this project: